 Benefits of Franchising

-If you were to start your own business (not Franchise), statistics tell us that 77% of new businesses FAIL in the first 5 years, whereas 92% of franchised businesses SUCCEED.
-Like anything in life,franchising does not offer a guarantee of success.
+If you were to start your own independant business rather than a Franchise, statistics tell us that 77% of new businesses FAIL in the first 5 years, whereas 92% of franchised businesses SUCCEED.
+Like anything in life, franchising does not offer a guarantee of success.
 What it does offer is a formula that is not available to those who go into business alone.
 Buying a franchise means you are not starting out by yourself.

-As Franchising is one of the fastest growing business sectors in Australia it’s great to know that it is also protected by the Federal Governments ‘Franchising Code of Conduct’.
-The Franchising code of Conduct is a mandatory code, which assists both Franchisees and Franchisors in making informed decisions prior to entering into a franchise agreement.
+As Franchising is one of the fastest growing business sectors in New Zealand, it’s great to know that it is also protected by the Federal Governments ‘Franchising Code of Conduct’.
+The Franchising Code of Conduct is a mandatory code, which assists both Franchisees and Franchisors in making informed decisions prior to entering into a franchise agreement.
 It also provides a standard framework for operating within the franchising industry.

-So should you decide that a Jim’s Dog Wash franchise is for you, you can have the confidence that you’re not only entering into the biggest franchise group in Australia but you are protected by the Federal Governments ‘Franchising Code of Conduct’.
+So should you decide that a Jim’s Dog Wash franchise is for you, you can have the confidence that you’re not only entering into the biggest franchise group in New Zealand but you are protected by the Federal Governments ‘Franchising Code of Conduct’.

 So what are some of the benefits of Franchising over stand-alone forms of small business?

 - As a Franchisee you have the incentive of owning your own business but not having to do all on your own.
 You gain the support of your Franchisor, your very own Business Mentor

 - As a Franchisee you will operate under a well-recognised Brand which is already well established and trusted by the public.

 - A franchisee receives the benefit on a national scale of the franchisors advertising and promotional activities at a lower cost than if you were to attempt such marketing yourself.